 St. Mary’s Teas operates throughout the year in the New Room.
 It provides a timely “cuppa” but other beverages as well as nourishing snacks, cakes & specialties are available to visitors to the Church, as well those enjoying the open space of Portchester Castle.
 The comments in the visitors’ book indicate the satisfaction experienced by all who visit this local heritage area and underlines the outreach achieved by the band of volunteers who provide their time, daily to this venture.
 It is astonishing to read from where these visitors may have come.

-The operation is managed by Margaret Andrews.
-Margaret always has opportunities for anyone who wishes to volunteer even for just half sessions.
+The operation is managed by Judy Sherry.
+Judy always has opportunities for anyone who wishes to volunteer even for just half sessions.
 For further information please ring 023 9232 5180 during opening hours.

 Fairtrade Church Status

 St. Mary’s has been awarded Fairtrade Church status by the Fairtrade Foundation Trust and a certificate will be displayed in the New Room for all to see.
 This means the Church has demonstrated its commitment to uphold the Fairtrade principles as far as possible.